leibniz21c/COVID19-Information-center/README.md

 # Advanced-Web-Programming-Midterm-Assignment
 ---

-This is a repository for 2021 KNU Advanced Web Programming Midterm Assignment. (https://ndo04343.github.io/Advanced-Web-Programming-Midterm-Assignment/)[Press this link].
+This is a repository for 2021 KNU Advanced Web Programming Midterm Assignment. <br>
+(Plz press this link)[https://ndo04343.github.io/Advanced-Web-Programming-Midterm-Assignment/].

 ---
 - 2017111066